Genesis-019/RISE/README.md

 3. Risers (survivors)

-The impact on their life can be mitigated by combating the costs of:
+The impact on their life can be mitigated by combating the costs of:Healthcare,Lost productivity, Societal costs of criminal justice system interventions.
--Healthcare
--Lost productivity
--Societal costs of criminal justice system interventions

 Fundraising events across the roadmap are what operates the growth of the DAO and provide a real-world use case that promotes engagement through education and participation.